golemfactory/golem-docs/src/pages/docs/creators/ray/basic-ray-tasks-usage-tutorial.md

 ## Cluster information

 The `ray.autoscaler.sdk.request_resources` module exposes methods we use to print the information about the cluster (before and after ray computation).
-Notice that when you run the script on a fresh Ray on Golem cluster the number of nodes after the computation will be bigger.
+Notice that when you run the script on a fresh Ray on Golem cluster, the number of nodes will increase as a result of the computation.
-This happens because Ray autoscaler monitors the amount of work pending and requests additional nodes when the queues are getting longer.
+This happens because Ray autoscaler monitors the amount of work pending and requests additional nodes as the queues get longer.

-It also decommissions the nodes when they start to feel idle (5 mins in the example config we are providing).
+It also decommissions the nodes when they start to idle (5 mins in the example config we are providing).

 ## Remote tasks declaration and execution